johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

     * Everyone seems to use security level 2.
 More about security levels will be covered as we proceed.
   * A third unsigned transaction is used to specify the recipent's address and the amount to send.
   * A fourth unsigned transaction is used to specify your new spending address where unspent IOTAs will be sent.
 * Seeds do more than sign transaction bundles.
-They are also used to make private keys and private keys are used to make spending addresses.
+* Seeds are also used to make private keys and private keys are used to make spending addresses.
 * Seeds can make and control an unlimited number of private keys.
 * Private keys can make and control only one address.
 * Ultimately a seed, through the private keys it makes, can make and control an unlimited amount of addresses.